caseycesari/map-gather/README.md

 Therefore, to scrape all of the features for a given layer, *map-gather* first queries for the ObjectIDs of all of the features in the provided layer.
-Then, in batches of 100, `WHERE OBJECTD ID IN (1, 2, 3..)` queries are made (delayed by ~1 second a past, as to not overwhelm the server) until all of the features are retrieved.
+Then, in batches of 100, `WHERE OBJECTD ID IN (1, 2, 3..)` queries are made (~2 seconds a part, as to not overwhelm the server) until all of the features are retrieved.
 The results are written to a CSV file.

 ###Dependencies